What Grantees Want: Publicizing Your Partners and Their Work - Exponent Philanthropy

 Share Grantee Communications

-Exponent members also use their websites to promote events organized by grantees such as arts performances, lectures and discussions, and conferences.
+Members also use their websites, social media, and other channels to share grantee communications and elevate their events like arts performances, lectures and discussions, and conferences.
 The Cullen Foundation in Buffalo, New York promotes summer arts events hosted by grantees, including outdoor concerts, festivals, and theatre productions.

 Write About Partners and Host Webinars